It didn’t take long after Universal Studios Florida’s 1990 opening for the Orlando park to carve out an enviable spot among U.S. theme parks.

 “That was, from the very start, Universal’s biggest weakness,” said Seth Kubersky, author of “The Unofficial Guide to Universal Orlando” and a former Universal team member.
 “Its biggest criticism was that there was lots of stuff for older kids, teenagers, young adults, but it didn’t have anything to really please little kids the way that the attractions at the Magic Kingdom did.”

-Universal’s answer was a big purple dinosaur, then the hottest brand in children’s entertainment.
+Universal’s answer was a big purple dinosaur.

 From temporary attraction to permanent show